developersCradle/web-dev-bootcamp/Section 35/README.md

 <img src="format.PNG" alt="alt text" width="600"/>

 - 1. Body can be formatted in many ways
-    - We need to tell this to expresss
+    - We need to tell this to express
 - To parse body form **POST** we need to tell express the format how to read

 `app.use(bodyParser.urlencoded({ extended: true })) // for parsing application/x-www-form-urlencoded`